gaukas/dochive.gaukas.wang/hexo/source/_posts/wasmtime-c-api.md

 And then `go test` finally passes.

-#### Side note
+#### Side note: release with only `libwasmtime.a`
 The `wasmtime-go` is released with only `libwasmtime.a` not even any dll.
-However when I put only `libwasmtime.a` in `wasmtime-go/build/windows-x86_64`, `go test` will pass but produce multiple warnings including
+However when I first put only `libwasmtime.a` in `wasmtime-go/build/windows-x86_64`, `go test` will pass but produce multiple warnings including

 ```
 corrupt .drectve at end of def file
 ```

-But having all three output just as the Pull Request CI worked well.
+Haven't figured out why.
+But I tried `cargo clean` then rebuild, then it works for me to have only `libwasmtime.a` in `wasmtime-go/build/windows-x86_64`.